 In a way, it reminds me of the “vanity metrics” we sometimes track in social media and elsewhere.
 It’s easy to get stuck on vanity metrics in our businesses, and actually – incredibly – forget about the ultimate goal: To make money.

 And while some might think it’s a little grungy to focus exclusively on profit, we have to.
 If you’re not generating a positive ROI (return on investment), you’ll eventually go out of business.

 Then there’s nothing to show up to.
 No office.
 No customers.
 No laudable goals and well-meant principles.

-This is why conversations with financial people or the C-Suite or clients can sometimes be so short.
+This is why conversations with financial people or C-Suite or clients can sometimes be so short.
 And so disappointing.
 All our metrics and goals and goodwill and hard work are laudable, sure.
 But we’re in business.
-For profit.
+For-profit.
 That’s the only thing they ultimately want to know.
 Everything else is nice, but it won’t keep the lights on.

 So now that we’ve had a bit of a cold shower about why profit - return on investment - is basically the be-all and end-all of business, let’s talk about how to get there.

 Hopefully, your company’s ROI is positive.
 Or, if you’re an agency, all your clients’ ROIs are positive.
 Even those little side projects you’ve got – hopefully they’re all generating returns.
 You get more out of them than you put in.

 But how do you really know that?
 Are you guessing, or measuring?
 (Hint: Without good analytics in place, you’re guessing.)